dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

       - Other interesting words in the same semantic vain: 曲線: curve (曲 is music/curves, 線 is line)

-> "But for him who has seen the chaos, there.is no more hiding,
+> "But for him who has seen the chaos, there is no more hiding,
 > because he knows that the bottom sways and knows what this swaying
 > means."
+C.G.
+Jung

 #### The Obligatory Brueghel Tower of Babel